oleg-butko/ml-project/README.md

     3. In the qtconsole: %run forest_cover_type/runner.py
 4. Using CLI:
     1. qtconsole use:
-     `%run forest_cover_type/runner.py -d data/only2krows`
+    2. `%run -m forest_cover_type.runner -d data/only2krows -t cfg/kfold_fast.ini.txt`

-     `%run forest_cover_type/runner.py -a`
+    3. `%run -m forest_cover_type.runner -a` -- to enable auto-update of changed modules
-    2. poetry use:
+    4. poetry use:
-    `poetry run entry -d data/only2krows`
+    5. `poetry run entry -d data/only2krows`
 5. When adding mlflow on Windows OS there was the error with pywin32 package.
 The solution I found was to add pywin32 first with `poetry add pywin32 --optional` and then `poetry add mlflow`.
-6. The command `%run forest_cover_type/runner.py` for qtconsole doesn't work now, because of using relative import "ImportError: attempted relative import with no known parent package".
-The command `%run -m forest_cover_type.runner -d data` works.
+Remove pywin32 if you're not on Windows and have troubles with pywin32.
-7. MLflow doesn't work when running from qtconsole.
+6. MLflow doesn't work when running from qtconsole.
 But it's not needed there anyway.
+The `settings.py` has option to disable a few things including mlflow.
-8. The most common command: `poetry run entry -d data -t cfg/kfold.ini.txt`
+7. The most common command: `poetry run entry -d data -t cfg/kfold.ini.txt`
-9. The `data` folder must have: train.csv (~2MB) test.csv (~72MB)
+8. The `data` folder must have: train.csv (~2MB) test.csv (~72MB)
-10. The subfolder `data/only2krows` could have a small subset of the full data with only 2-3k rows.
+9. The subfolder `data/only2krows` could have a smaller subset of the full data with only 2-3k rows.
 In this case the command will be: `poetry run entry -d data/only2krows -t cfg/kfold.ini.txt`
-11. `poetry run pytest` doesn't work.
+10. `poetry run pytest` doesn't work.
 It wasn't updated for the recent changes.
-12. `nox` and `mypy` probably doesn't work too.
+11. `nox` and `mypy` probably doesn't work too.

 ## Done